Fast algorithms for Vizing's theorem on bounded degree graphs: Introduction

-In this paper we focus on the case when $\Delta$ is constant and are interested in the dependence of the running time on $n$ ( the dependence on $\Delta$ in our results will be polynomial, but we will not try to optimize it).
-It is clear that when $\Delta = O(1)$, at least $\Omega(n)$ time is necessary to visit every edge. \hyperref[theo:Sinnamon]{Sinnamon's algorithm} operates in time $O(n^{3/2})$ in this regime, since $m = O(n)$ when $\Delta = O(1)$.
+Our aim will be to optimize the dependence of the running time on $n$ (the dependence on $\Delta$ in our results will be polynomial, but we will not attempt to sharpen it).
+In the $\Delta = O(1)$ regime, \hyperref[theo:Sinnamon]{Sinnamon's algorithm} operates in time $O(n^{3/2})$, since in that case $m = O(n)$.
 It turns out that the dependence on $n$ can be further reduced, and the fastest previously known algorithm, due to Gabow \emph{et al.}\ \cite{GNKLT}, has running time $O(n \log n)$:

-\begin{theo}[{Gabow--Nishizeki--Kariv--Leven--Terada \cite{GNKLT}}] There is a deterministic sequential algorithm that, given a graph $G$ with $n$ vertices, $m$ edges, and maximum degree $\Delta$, outputs a proper $(\Delta + 1)$-edge-coloring of $G$ in time $O(\Delta m \log n) = O(\Delta^2 n \log n)$. \end{theo}
+\begin{theo}[{Gabow--Nishizeki--Kariv--Leven--Terada \cite{GNKLT}}] There is a deterministic sequential algorithm that, given a graph $G$ with $n$ vertices, $m$ edges, and maximum degree $\Delta$, outputs a proper $(\Delta + 1)$-edge-coloring of $G$ in time $O(\Delta\, m \log n) = O(\Delta^2 \, n \log n)$. \end{theo}

 In \S\ref{sec:nlogn} we show that, by modifying Sinnamon's randomized algorithm and tailoring its analysis to the case $\Delta = O(1)$, it is also possible to achieve the running time $O(n \log n)$ with high probability: